What are the most popular pure sugar biscuit applications in crises?

 Cookie sales increase as a result of coronavirus

 The outbreak of coronavirus has resulted in similar trends as consumers have stockpiled biscuits to enjoy now and store in cupboards for later.
 While in the past, the most popular pure sugar biscuit applications in crisis were household favourites – as was only natural for a sector that was still developing – current evidence suggests that cookies and biscuit bars are more popular today.

 In fact, a recent survey showed that online cookie sales increased by 147% in March 2020 compared to March 2019.
 As cookies vary so widely in their style and taste, the application of pure sugars varies greatly too.
 For instance, cookies baked on an industrial scale often use soft brown light sugar and partial invert syrup to improve taste and consistency.
 Whereas, artisans bakers have more freedom to use different types of pure sugar in their recipes, applying different varieties of soft brown sugar or muscovado sugar to suit more specific needs.

 While household favourites continue to perform well, the evolution of the biscuit sector has meant that other styles of biscuits are now more fashionable.
 This is a natural symptom of an industry that is robust in the face of adversity.

 Ragus has over 90 years’ experience supplying essential pure sugars and syrups during crises.
-Contact us on +44 (0)1753 575353 or email@example.com to arrange your order today.
+Contact us on +44 (0)1753 575353 or at firstname.lastname@example.org to arrange your order today.
 For more sugar news and Ragus updates, follow Ragus on LinkedIn.